pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 delivery.
 Even though their respective keys MUST be on-pypi, this PEP requires that the keys be independent of each other.
-Different keys for pypi-signed roles allow for each of the keys to be placed on separate servers if need be, and prevents side channel attacks that compromise one key from automatically compromising the rest of the keys.
+Different keys for pypi-signed roles allow for each of the keys to be placed on separate servers if need be, and prevents the compromise of one key from automatically compromising the rest of the keys.
 Therefore, each of the *timestamp*, *snapshot*, and *pypi-signed* roles MUST require (1, 1) keys.

 The *pypi-signed* role MAY delegate targets in an automated manner to a number of roles called "bins", as discussed in the previous section.
 Each of the